Lim Tong Hai: Coaching career

 Lim retired from playing in 2003 and was appointed coach for Geylang United's Prime League team the following year.
 In 2006, he was promoted to caretaker coach of the first team and was likely to continue to lead the team for the 2007 S.League season as he was ready to rebuild the team after years of dismal results in the league, where Geylang United was last in the standings.

 However, there was a turn of fortunes when Lim led Geylang to a much-improved 2007 season high of 4th in the S-League table.
 There were much changes in the Geylang United side with Kim Grant, Noh Rahman, Hassan Sunny and Lim leading the team for a better start for the 2007 S-League season.

 In late 2007, he assumed the role of team manager when Slovak Jozef Herel was brought in as Geylang's coach.

 Management career

 In September 2013, Lim was appointed to the Football Association of Singapore council.

 He is also the chairman of the FAS' Referees' Committee.

-Post football career
+Post-football career

 Post football, Lim became a sports and wellness senior lecturer with the Institute of Technical Education College East and also a physical education and sports science consultant with National Institute of Education.

+He is currently with Sport Singapore as a Team Lead for the Coaching Industry Development (CID) team within CoachSG.

+In 2023, Lim, alongside Jasmine Yeong-Nathan, was the assistant chef-de-mission for the Singapore delegation to the 2023 SEA Games.

 Personal life

 Lim is married and has 2 children.
+His uncle, Lim Teong Kim is a formerly an assistant coach of Bayern Munich U-19, head coach of Malaysia U-17 and head coach of Perak.